Lori Olson-Johns: 2018–present

 For the 2018–19 season, Olson-Johns joined a new team skipped by Laura Walker with Cathy Overton-Clapham at third and Laine Peters at lead.
 They played in four of seven slam events, qualifying in three of them.
 At the 2019 Alberta Scotties Tournament of Hearts, they were knocked out in the C Final 9–2 by Jodi Marthaller.
 She did however get to play in the 2019 Champions Cup as second for Jennifer Jones, replacing Jocelyn Peterman who was competing at the 2019 World Mixed Doubles Curling Championship.
 They made the quarterfinals, where they lost to Rachel Homan.

 Personal life

-Olson-Johns is married and has two children.
-She is a Physical Education teacher at Bellerose Composite high school in St. Albert, Canada.
+As of 2018, she was married and has two children.
+She is a Physical Education teacher at Bellerose Composite High School in St. Albert, Canada.